pydantic/pydantic-settings/docs/index.md

 so in this example `redis_host` could only be modified via `export redis_host`.
 If you want to name environment variables all upper-case, you should name attribute all upper-case too.
 You can still name environment variables anything you like through `Field(validation_alias=...)`.

+Case-sensitivity can also be set via the `_case_sensitive` keyword argument on instantiation.

 In case of nested models, the `case_sensitive` setting will be applied to all nested models.